Last Updated on 11th June 2024 by Dan

 The photos below demonstrate what asbestos rope seals and gaskets look like.

-Hopefully we have answered your question ‘What does asbestos look like?’ and you will now be able to identify common products and building materials that are likely to contain asbestos.
+Hopefully we have assisted you in identifying asbestos, and you will now be able to identify asbestos and common products and building materials that are likely to contain asbestos.

-Remember that asbestos is very dangerous and still kills around 5000 workers each year, which is more than the number of people killed on the roads.
+Remember that asbestos fibre is very dangerous and still kills around 5000 workers each year, which is more than the number of people killed on the roads.
+If your unsure if a material contains asbestos fibre, its important to get an asbestos testing kit

-Figures show that around 20 tradesman die each week as a result of past exposure to asbestos.
+Figures show that around 20 tradesman die each week from asbestos related diseases as a result of past exposure to asbestos.

-Only those who have completed the correct training should handle asbestos containing materials.
+Only those who have completed the correct training should handle materials containing asbestos fibre.

 For more information and guidance on what to look out for when it comes to asbestos and how it can affect your health, please visit the HSE website.